siddarthaboddu/url-shortener-ui/README.md

 # UrlShortenerUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21, Node v16.13.2 and NPM 8.1.2

 ## Development server